rss2019-13/rss2019-13.github.io/README.md

     https://github.mit.edu/pages/rss2019-[TEAM_NUMBER]/website/my/directory

+Running the python script requires a small library for converting markdown, so first run:

+    sudo apt-get install python3-pip
+    sudo pip3 install mistune

-For example if you wanted to edit your lab 3 report you would do the following:
+Then, if for example you wanted to edit your lab 3 report you would do the following:

     # Edit lab 3